 We’d like to hear from you.

-Have you read any of the texts yet?
-If so, how useful are they for you to understand more about your course before it begins.
+- If so, have you started your reading?
+How useful has this been for you to understand more about your course before it begins?

 Share your thoughts in the comment area below.